SCF Community Impact Grants -March 1st to April 28th, 2023

 - Debt reduction

-- Direct religious activities
+- Direct religious or political activities

 - Endowment funds